MatthewKonobri/Godot_Tile_to_Gridmap/README.md

 - Under Custom Data Layers add the required Elements

 ![](https://raw.githubusercontent.com/MatthewKonobri/Godot_Tile_to_Gridmap/refs/heads/master/screenshots/Godot_v4.4-beta3_win64_5YABKNQHVM.png)

-- Under Terrain Sets add your Terrain Elements for auto tiling I will use Base Color / Grass / Dirt in this example The example scene uses match corners, use what is appropriate for your own tileset.

 - On the Bottom menu of the screen open the Tileset Tab: